nlinker/guillotine-cutting-2d/README.md

   rotation preference, and which free rectangle to try first (`point_selector`).
   Suitable as an individual in a genetic algorithm.
 - Problem instance **Generator** — creates random problem instances with a known optimal solution.
-  Applies guillotine-cut passes to `k` blank sheets, producing a set of pieces that tile those sheets exactly.
+  Applies guillotine-cut passes to `sheets_count` blank sheets, producing a set of pieces that tile those sheets exactly.
 Useful for benchmarking the GA against a ground truth.
-- Exact single-sheet optimization via **GLF** (Guillotine Layout Function) — a DP on step functions over all guillotine-cut subsets.
-  Supports piece rotation.
-Use `eval_full_set` to query minimum height at a given width, `feasible_width_range` to get the sweep bounds, and `reconstruct` to recover the cut tree.
 - Cross-platform self-contained console executable - the solver that receives the JSON specifying the problem instance and produces JSON with the solution.
   - **Problem** — stock sheet dimensions, blade kerf, and an ordered list of `Piece` values.